-- The simplest thing to do is buying a small package with enough rods for your job.
+- The simplest thing to do is to buy a small package with enough rods for your job.

-- Open the box and use them within the 4-hour or if they are moisture-resistant 9-hour time safe margin they allow.
+- Open the box and use them within the 4-hour or if they are moisture-resistant 9-hour time safe period they allow.

 - Keep the rest of the rods for non-critical work.